klees/ILIAS/docs/documentation/input-processing.md

 representation of that boundary to the user (like `$_GET`, the form in the UI- Framework or the `ilDataSet` for XML-Imports) or that it is at least possible to create such an object.
-We then expect it to be possible to either completely internalize the validation or use the pattern to force the user to give constraints and transformations on the data before he may retrieve it.
+We then expect it to be possible to either completely internalize the validation or use a pattern to force the user to give constraints and transformations on the data before he may retrieve it.